 - Once roasted completely, let the vegetables and apple cool enough to handle them, then remove the flesh of the squash from the skins and any of the remaining onion or garlic peels.
 Add the roasted vegetables and apple to a blender and blend until smooth.

-- Return to the pot and stir in the coconut milk, half and half, butter, cinnamon, salt, pepper and a pinch of cayenne pepper.
+- Add chicken broth and blend again until smooth, blending in two batches if needed.
+Return to the pot and stir in the half and half, butter, cinnamon, and a pinch of cayenne pepper.
 Heat and stir over medium heat until warmed through and the butter has melted.

 Nutrition